PhilippChr/CONVEX/README.md

 The website of our work (including a demo) is available here:  https://convex.mpi-inf.mpg.de/ A preprint of our corresponding CIKM'19 paper can be found here: https://arxiv.org/abs/1910.03262

+# Demo is now available!

+A demo of CONVEX is available on our website https://convex.mpi-inf.mpg.de.
+Have a look at the sample conversations to get a feel for the input, and try it out!

 # Requirements

 - Python 2.7 (Python 3 should also work) and the following modules: